 Each state’s Medicaid program is funded by the federal government, the state government and, in some states, county governments.

-"States get reimbursed by the federal government at the traditional federal Medicaid matching rate, which varies anywhere between 50 (percent) and 83 percent, depending on the state's per capita income.
-On average, it's about 57 percent," says John McDonough, director of Harvard's Center for Public Health Leadership and one of the architects of health care reform.
+“States get reimbursed by the federal government at the traditional federal Medicaid matching rate, which varies anywhere between 50 (percent) and 83 percent, depending on the state’s per capita income.
+On average, it’s about 57 percent,” says John McDonough, a professor at the Harvard T.H.
+Chan School of Public Health.

 The states (in some cases, with help from counties) have to come up with the rest.